 '''

-.../simufact/additive/4.1/sfMarc/tools/run_marc -j am_testjob -ddm 1 -nps 2 -host hostfile -v n -b n
+.../simufact/additive/2022.1/sfMarc/tools/run_marc -j am_testjob -ddm 1 - nps 2 -host hostfile -v n -b n -iam sim

 '''

 - If you work with user subroutines, you can test the configuration by adding -u subroutine to the call of run_marc, with subroutine being the name of you Fortran file without the extension.
-The testjob is not made for user subroutines, but you can use it to check whether the compilation of subroutines in principle is working. - c.
+A small test user subroutine is provided in .../simufact/additive/2022.1/sfMarc/tools/test named compile_test.f.
+It works with all Simufact simulations, including the testjob.
+For testing copy compile_test.f in the temporary directory and add -u compile_test to the call of run_marc.
+The test is successful if the simulation immediately stops showing an exit 3020 and descriptive messages in the log and out file.
+If the simulation aborts with any other message or continues to run after the 1st increment, the compilation of the routine was not successful and needs to be debugged.
+For details please see the comments in compile test.f. - c.
 If you use a scheduling engine, repeat b. with using scheduling.
-See Section 1.2.5.3 and use a adapted version of the script schedule_sfmarc.sh provided in .../simufact/additive/4.1/sfTools/sfScheduling/testscripts.
+See Section 1.2.5.3 and use an adapted version of the script schedule_marc.sh provided in .../simufact/additive/2022.1/sfTools/sfScheduling/testscripts.

-If all tests to run simulations manually locally have been successful, you can proceed with testing using Start Scripts from a CLIENT.
+If all tests to run simulations manually locally have been successful, you can proceed with testing Start Scripts from a CLIENT.
 Again, increase the complexity step-by-step.

-3.2.2.
+3.2.3.
 DDM jobs do not start

-DDM jobs may hang immediately after the start with the following output in the log-file:
+DDM jobs may hang immediately with the following output in the log-file: